Skip to content

 ML Pipeline OptimizationClaude Code70%PyTorch + SageMaker auto

 Pro Workflow Hack: Assign tasks by agent strength—Claude plans architecture, Replit prototypes UI, Q deploys infra, Devin ships PRs.
-My gauntlet averaged 78% time savings across 50+ tasks, with 92% production acceptance.
+My gauntlet averaged 78% time savings across 50+ tasks, with most outputs requiring human review before production acceptance.

 This isn’t fantasy—it’s your 2026 reality.
 Match your fire drills to these agents, and watch deadlines crumble.
 Next up: Stack these powerhouses for exponential gains.